 At the time of writing, you can buy a 250m2 block of land for $215,000.

 I feel Stockland does an excellent job with land developments; this one is undoubtedly exciting with something for everyone.
 You can read a lot of news articles about the progress here.

 These are just a few of the developments on the Sunshine Coast.
 I could go on and on.
 We are already feeling the positive impact of the new University Hospital.
 The plan is that by 2021, the new hospital will have over 700 beds.
 The hospital itself has caused the entire Birtinya area, and surrounding areas, to grow tremendously.

 Beerwah East is another development few people know about & will be very, very substantial, with around 44,000 residences.

 Overall Impacts of the Sunshine Coast’s Planned Growth

 Incredible amounts of road work improvements to carry all the extra traffic are all well underway.
 The council is also promoting a light rail, but don’t get too excited about that just yet.
 They have only just finished the feasibility study, so no federal funding has been granted again.

 Let me know if you have any plans for Property Management Sunshine Coast Australia.
-The developments I’ve mentioned above, are in progress right now with expected completion dates in the next few years, which will be remark as Sunshine Coast Australia Attractions.
+The developments I’ve mentioned above, are in progress right now.
+With the expected completion dates in the next few years, it will shine as Sunshine Coast Australia Attractions.
 These factors make the Sunshine Coast Australia a smart place to be investing right now.